-Not only both solutions are presented on the same level on a web application but some haredi rabbis rule clearly in favor of the rhumb line.
+Not only are both solutions presented on the same level in a web application, but some haredi rabbis rule clearly in favor of the rhumb line.

-We note indeed that in the last years there appeared advertisements on the web for a kosher compass aimed at the individual determination of the prayer direction.
-According to its website, four current rabbinical authorities, namely R. Ya'akov Perlow, R. Moshe Halbershtam, R. Moshe Sternbuch and R. Yosef Lieberman gave their approbation to this kosher compass.
-Now this device works i.e. the producers voluntary calibrated the device, according to the principle of the rhumb lines.
-Therefore the approbation of the device represents also an indirect ruling in favor of the principle of the rhumb lines.
+We note indeed that in the last years there appeared advertisements on the web for a 'kosher compass' aimed at the individual determination of the prayer direction.
+According to its website, four current rabbinical authorities, namely R. Ya'akov Perlow, R. Moshe Halberstam, R. Moshe Sternbuch and R. Yosef Lieberman gave their approbation to this kosher compass.
+As this device works according to the principle of the rhumb lines, the approbation of the device represents an indirect ruling in favor of the principle of the rhumb lines.